 Industrial Design (Bachelor)

-The Department of Graphic and Industrial Design offers a four-year bachelor degree and two-year or more master’s degrees.
-Industrial Design is concerned with all human aspects of products/systems and their relationship to people.
-The industrial designer is responsible for product safety, aesthetics, maintenance, and cost.
+The Industrial Design Program offers a four-year professional bachelor degree.
+Industrial Design is concerned with all human aspects of products/technologies/systems and their relationship to people.
+The industrial designer is responsible for product safety, aesthetics, usability, maintenance, and cost.
 Industrial designers deal with consumer and industrial products.
-In order to achieve these ends, designers must be involved in four major design and research areas: human behavior, human-machine relationships, the environment, and the product itself.
-In addition, the designer’s responsibility extends into sustainability product liability and cross-cultural issues.
+In order to achieve these ends, designers must be involved in major design and research areas such as human behavior, human-machine relationships, the environment, and the product itself.
+In addition, the designer’s responsibility extends into sustainability, product liability, and cross-cultural issues.

 Areas of study in the Bachelor of Industrial Design include: